Kalan-Lab/lsaBGC-Pan/README.md

 ✔️ Works for both fungi & bacteria

-✔️ Allows for joint analysis of antiSMASH & GECCO BGC predictions (in analysis of Streptomyces olivaceus - this leads to a 30% increase
+✔️ Allows for joint analysis of antiSMASH & GECCO BGC predictions (in analysis of Streptomyces olivaceus - this leads to a % increase in distinct GCFs to using antiSMASH alone)

 ✔️ Better consideration for incomplete BGCs due to assembly fragmentation